 Change does not appear randomly but needs a structured approach.
 With John Kotter’s proven 8 Steps of Change model, you have all the tools needed to structure and implement your change plan from the bottom up.
 You create the right climate and empower your organization to create sustainable change that matters!

 Why Do We Need Change and Change Management

-Change projects are initiated when the company has reached a strategic turning point that requires organization development and change.
-Examples for this are: innovation, introducing new technologies, having to cut costs, suddenly experiencing strong competition or needing a cultural change.
+Change projects are initiated when the company has reached a strategic turning point that requires organizational development and change.
+Examples for this are: innovation, introducing new technologies, having to cut costs, suddenly experiencing strong competition, or needing a cultural change.

-In this article Digital Leadership will guide you through organization development and change, and how this is planned and implemented within companies using relevant examples.
+In this article Digital Leadership will guide you through organizational development and change, and how this is planned and implemented within companies using relevant examples.

 Implementing new business strategies at strategic turning points